-Headteacher:-
+Head of School:-

 - should ensure that the school's policy is developed and effectively implemented with all partners.
-This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that all relevant staff, including external providers, i.e. Before/After School and activity clubs, are aware of pupil's conditions. - should ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - should make sure that school staff are appropriately insured, and are aware that they are insured to support pupils in this way. - should be aware that they have overall responsibility for the development of individual healthcare plans - should contact the school nursing service in the case of any child who has a medical condition that may require support at school, but who has not yet been brought to the attention of the school nurse.
+This includes ensuring that all staff are aware of the policy for supporting pupils with medical conditions and understand their role in its implementation. - should ensure that systems are in place so that all relevant staff, including external providers, i.e. Before/After School and activity clubs, are aware of pupil's conditions. - should ensure that sufficient numbers of trained staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations. - should make sure that school staff are appropriately insured, and are aware that they are insured to support pupils in this way. - should be aware that they have overall responsibility for the development of individual healthcare plans.